mkc1000/kl-fixed-mixture/README.md

 ## Installation

-You can install the package from GitHub:
+You can install the package with pip:

 ```bash
 pip install git+https://github.com/mkc1000/kl-fixed-mixture.git